Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool creates a new Datadog team and lists the key fields (name, handle, description).
-It is specific and distinct from sibling create tools.
+The description clearly states the tool creates a new Datadog team, specifying the resource and the key fields (name, handle, description).
+It distinguishes from siblings like update-team (modification) and get-team (reading).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.